School administrator allegedly tried to pay teen for lewd photos, was previously accused of rape

 BATON ROUGE - Video posted to social media shows a mom confronting a school administrator over lewd text messages that were allegedly sent to her underage daughter.

-Raynesha Cummings tells WBRZ that she's filing a police report with BRPD after finding the text exchanges, which included explicit photos, between her teenage daughter and Second Chance Academy Dean of Students Corey Nash.
+On Tuesday, Raynesha Cummings told WBRZ that she's filing a police report with BRPD after finding the text exchanges, which included explicit photos, between her teenage daughter and Second Chance Academy Dean of Students Corey Nash.

+On Wednesday, BRPD said investigators had received an earlier report about Nash involving a different child.
+On May23 an adult in a youth outreach program learned of inappropriate messages to a 15-year-old girl.
+That person reported the messages to police.
+The child was homeschooled and not a student at Second Chance Academy.

 BRPD confirmed it was investigating the situation.